Farandole: History

+Variants

 Farandole of the Death

-After the Black Death numerous exorcism rites appeared which aimed to tame the comrade, if not to push it back.
+After the Black Death, numerous exorcism rites appeared which aimed to tame the comrade, if not to push it back.
 In these rituals, music and dance played the leading roles.

 In this farandole, skeletons and living people alternate, arranged in a descending hierarchical order: the pope, the emperor, the cardinal, the king, the patriarch, the constable, the archbishop, the knight, the bishop, the squire, the abbot, the bailiff, the astrologer, the bourgeois, the Carthusian, the sergeant, the doctor, the wife, the usurer, and the poor.
 The number of characters and the composition of the dance depends on the place of creation.
 Death, most often represented with a musical instrument, draws everyone into the dance, not looking at rank, wealth, gender, or age.

-Modern Farandole
+Modern farandole

 Current musical accompaniment is always performed by one or more drummers.
 The dancers join hands to form a wandering open chain and mark each beat with jumps.
 The leader guides the chain by drawing a snake shape.
 Its role is to articulate the farandole, dance of agrarian rites, in its two main themes: that of the spiral (also known as the snail or labyrinth) and that of the passage under the vault (known as the serpent).